andrewplummer/Sugar/CAUTION.md

   - `Number#format` no longer accepts arguments for the thousands separator and decimal point.
 Instead these can now be set globally using Sugar.Number.thousands() and Sugar.Number.decimal().
 These will also be respected by Number#abbr, Number#metric, and Number#bytes as well.

 - Level: Moderate
+  - `Number#bytes` now uses powers of 1000 by default instead of powers of 1024.
+For the old behavior, pass "true" as the 2nd argument (after precision).
+Further, when using the "binary" flag, units will be standard binary units (KiB, MiB, etc.).
+For standard units (KB, MB, etc.) pass 'si' for the 3rd argument.

+- Level: Moderate
   - Alphanumeric array options are now defined on the global object `Sugar` instead of `Array` itself.

 - Level: Moderate